Psalm 8 - Unlikely Vessels

 “Out of the mouths of babes and infants you have established strength because of your foes, to still the enemy and the avenger.”
 Psalm 8:4

 God uses the small, the weak, and the seemingly insignificant.
 God chooses to use unlikely vessels to do his miraculous work.
-All that is needed to be used of God is the simple, honest faith of a child.
-You and I must put aside our adult nature, that is a nature saturated with pride and egotism, and draw into the presence of the Lord and realize not who we are, but who He is.
+All that is needed to be used of God is the simple, honest, genuine faith of a child.
+You and I must put aside our adult nature, that is a nature saturated with pride, egotism, and accomplishment and draw into the presence of the Lord and realize not who we are, but who He is.
 Not what we offer but what He provides.
-And as we do, we will see the true power of the Lord manifested, a power that radiates not from faith that looks like a California redwood, but faith that looks like a mustard seed.
+And as we do, we will see the true power of the Lord manifested.
+A power that radiates not from a faith that looks like a California redwood, but more like a mustard seed.
 For you see, Jesus realizes that the less faith we have in ourselves, the more faith we can have in Him.
-And folks, it’s all about great faith in our great God.
-Great faith in God allowed inexperienced Joshua to do nothing but march around Jericho seven times to see it fall.
-Great faith in God allowed stuttering and scared Moses to simply raise a staff and part a mighty sea.
-And today, as you draw near to God with the simple faith of an infant, God will massage it in His mighty hands and see it grow to something that will allow you to bear abundant fruit for the kingdom of God.
-Today, don’t look in the mirror and see a mighty warrior for Christ, see the likeness of young David, foolishly dressed in the oversized armor of Saul.
-And just as David did in his great childlike faith, remove that armor, and go into battle holding nothing but the promises of God…for that is enough.
+And folks, to truly follow Christ is all about great faith in our great God.

 “Then David said to the Philistine (Goliath), “You come to me with a sword and with a spear and with a javelin, but I come to you in the name of the Lord of hosts, the God of the armies of Israel, whom you have defied.”
 1 Samuel 17:45